Make as many contacts as possible working Sydney ferries or ferry wharves.

 - Wharf operation must be on the actual wharf; being nearby or in a vehicle is classified as portable.

 - You must disembark the ferry in order to work from a wharf.
-IE working from a ferry waiting at a wharf is not counted as a wharf.
+That is working from a ferry waiting at a wharf is not counted as a wharf.

 - Movement between wharves other than on ferries is permissible as long as it is undertaken either on foot or by public transport.
 It is not in the spirit of the contest to drive between wharves to accumulate multipliers.